11/27/19 By DAN ULLOA

 “Decriminalization of adult-use marijuana cannot be our long-term solution, but we now must turn to it for critical short-term relief while we await a ballot measure on legalization next November,” Murphy announced.
 “Maintaining a status quo that sees roughly 600 individuals, disproportionately people of color, arrested in New Jersey every week for low-level drug offenses is wholly unacceptable.”

 This comes right after the announcement that legalization through the legislature was pronounced dead in the Lame Duck session.
 Many were hoping that it could be passed then.
 The ACLU had only just released numbers saying 94 people a day are being arrested for possession.
-And with two months to get the votes, passage seemed sufficiently feasible to try.
+And with two months to get the votes, the passage seemed sufficiently feasible to try.
 For those who seek criminal justice reform with the questions of the industry lingering over it, this is a welcome measure.

 “We certainly welcome any action to stop marijuana consumers from being arrested.
 Decrim with civil fines has always preceded full legalization…consumers deserve justice before taxes and profits.
 Someone is arrested for marijuana possession now every 22 minutes in New Jersey that is completely unacceptable and needs to stop now,” said Garden State NORML Executive Director Charlana McKeithen.